 The Southern Vegetarian Cookbook by Justin Fox Burks & Amy Lawrence

 We were recently sent a few Southern cookbooks from the good folks at OMG Publicity.
 In a Snap!: Tasty Southern Recipes You Can Make in 5, 10, 15, or 30 Minutes by Tammy Algood author of Farm Fresh Southern Cooking.
-I love the fact that it […]
+I love the fact that it is aimed […]

 We were recently sent a few Southern cookbooks from the good folks at OMG Publicity.
 In a Snap!: Tasty Southern Recipes You Can Make in 5, 10, 15, or 30 Minutes by Tammy Algood author of Farm Fresh Southern Cooking.
 I really like the picture of the […]